 NCI (NAS: NCIT) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
 The company will unveil its latest earnings on Wednesday, Feb.
 15. NCI is a provider of information technology, engineering, and professional services and solutions to federal government agencies.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on NCI with 11 of 12 analysts rating it hold.
-Analysts don't like NCI as much as competitor TeleCommunication Systems overall.
-Three out of 10 analysts rate TeleCommunication Systems a buy compared to one of 12 for NCI.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+- Buy, sell, or hold?: Analysts think investors should stand pat on NCI with seven of 10 analysts rating it hold.
+Analysts don't like NCI as much as competitor Dynamics Research overall.
+Two out of five analysts rate Dynamics Research a buy compared to zero of 10 for NCI.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 94.6% awarding it an outperform rating.
-The community at large concurs with the All-Stars with 96.4% granting it a rating of outperform.
-Fools have embraced NCI, though the message boards have been quiet lately with only 49 posts in the past 30 days.
-Even with a robust four out of five stars, NCI's CAPS rating falls a little short of the community's upbeat outlook.
+CAPS All-Stars are enthusiastically backing the stock, with 90% awarding it an "outperform" rating.
+The greater community concurs with the All-Stars, as 94.8% give it a rating of "outperform."
+Fools have embraced NCI, though the message boards have been quiet lately with only 54 posts in the past 30 days.
+NCI's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 At the time this article was published